The Meaning of Life (TV series)

 The Meaning of Life is an Irish television programme, broadcast on RTÉ One.
 Presented by Gay Byrne, each edition involves the veteran broadcaster interviewing a prominent public figure.

 Interviews with former Taoiseach Bertie Ahern and actors Gabriel Byrne and Brenda Fricker during the second series attracted media attention.
 Ahern spoke of his religious habits, Byrne and Fricker of being sexually abused as children.

+Joe Duffy took over as host from Gay Byrne in 2020.